jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 };
 ```

-Maybe I could have saved a few lines via lambda rather than an anonymous class, but that would only work for interfaces with one method.
+Maybe I could have saved a few lines via a lambda rather than an anonymous class, but that would only work for functional interfaces with one method.
 Most interfaces have several methods.
-What if the CustomerRepoo were:
+What if the `CustomerRepo` were:
 ```java
 interface CustomerRepo {
     void createCustomer(CustomerId customerId, Customer customer);